 We did our best to scope out why each of these areas saw such a change in occupancy rate.
 Remember, February is a slow month in the short-term rental industry.
-By March of each year, most people are ready for a break, and these smaller, mostly rural counties are the perfect choice for a city escape!
+By March of each year, most people are ready for a break, and these smaller, mostly rural counties are the perfect choice for an escape!

 Airbnb occupancy rates fluctuate for several reasons, including seasonal demand changes, optimization of listings, hosts using dynamic pricing, and even smaller considerations like events or gatherings.